AkhilVKhatode/face_recognition_aws_paas/README.md

 - Lambda function named `video-splitting`.
 - Triggered by new video uploads in the input bucket.
 - Splits videos into Group-of-Pictures (GoP) using `ffmpeg`.
-- Stores GoP in a corresponding folder in the `id-stage-1` bucket.
+- Stores GoP in a corresponding folder in the `your-stage-bucket` bucket.

 ### Stage-1 Bucket
 - Stores results of the `video-splitting` function.
-- Naming convention: `id-stage-1`.
 - Contains folders named after the input videos without extensions, each holding frame images.

 ## Files and Directory Structure